MicroEJ/docs/VEEPortingGuide/uiCco.rst

 --------------

 The MicroUI Graphics Engine waits the end of the asynchronous drawings (performed by the GPU).
-The VEE Port must unlock this waiting by using one of these both solutions:
+The VEE Port must unlock this waiting by using one of these two solutions:

 * Mode `interrupt`: the GPU interrupt routine has to call the function ``UI_DRAWING_NEMA_post_operation()`` (the GPU interrupt routine is often written in the same file than the implementation of ``nema_sys_init()``).
-* Mode `task`: the VEE Port has to add a dedicated task that will wait the end of drawing.
+* Mode `task`: the VEE Port has to add a dedicated task that will wait the end of the drawings.

 The mode `interrupt` is enabled by default.
 To use the mode `task`, comment the define ``NEMA_INTERRUPT_MODE`` in ``ui_drawing_nema_configuration.h``